 Council of Europe, Group of States Against Corruption (GRECO) 2019:

 European Commission, European Anti-Fraud Office (OLAF):

 Organization for Economic Cooperation and Development (OECD):

 This guidance is important because it promotes a risk-based approach to the design and implementation of your corporate compliance program.
-Upon request, we'll be happy to send you the NextGen Compliance Risk Scorecard as a framework for a self-directed risk assessment.
-It's based upon the DOJ guidance and can be used for any size business in any industry.

 We will perform risk assessments on any aspect of your compliance program based upon the DOJ Guide for corporations.
 Then we recommend steps to help you create a risk-based approach to compliance.
 This includes a risk assessment to determine a risk matrix, your highest risks and an action plan to mitigate your key risks.